Lazerbeak12345/chaml/README.md

 ### The future TOC

-- [2.75/9] The Chameleon Programming Language Standard
+- [3/9] The Chameleon Programming Language Standard
   - [x] Variables
-  - [3/4] Functions
+  - [x] Functions
     - [x] Defining functions
       - No args
       - No args One line